brycie-boy/The_Cosmos/Ingestion.md

 # Ingestion

-### Sources
+### Source Types

 ##### 1. Broad Sources

+-  add workflows for each type of source

-These source types provide a broad context on a topic.
-These are good for expanding upon with tid bit sources, rather than jumping across tid bit sources and putting them together to understand a topic.
+Broad sources provide a broad overview of a topic.
+These are good for expanding upon with small sources, rather than jumping across small sources and putting them together to understand a broad topic.

-Tid bits can be deliberately sought out to expand upon a specific thing when a broad source isn’t elaborate enough on it.
-Or  it can be added within an inbox where sources that seem interesting can be added and managed.
+There are 3 types of broad sources that the Cosmos consumes

 **📚 Books**